 Get free monthly e-alerts to the latest Stanford Earth Matters stories

-A new study shows that Americans overwhelmingly want a reduction in global warming and support renewable energy development.
-But according to the data, Americans don’t realize how many people share their beliefs.
+A new study shows Americans support renewable energy and want global warming reduced.
+But Americans often don’t realize how many others share their beliefs.

 A new analysis of how air moves between two layers of Earth’s atmosphere reveals a deep system that could enable long-term weather forecasts and better climate models.